Slain 20-year-old Raleigh student had recently married her alleged killer

 Police have not said how Matos was killed or why.

-Hernandez-Mendez is being held in the Wake Detention Center with no bond.
+Hernandez Mendez is being held in the Wake Detention Center with no bond.
 The judge informed him that he faces the possibility of the death penalty or life in prison without the possibility of parole if he is convicted on the charge of first-degree murder.